Best Arm Identification with Contextual Information under a Small Gap: Lower Bounds

 \section{Lower Bounds}

 In this section, we derive lower bounds for the probability of misidentification $\mathbb{P}_{P_0}( \widehat{a}_T \neq a^*_0)$ under a small gap; that is, $\mu^*_0- \mu^{a}_0 \to 0$ for all $a\in [K]$.
-Our lower bounds are semiparametric extensions of distribution-dependent lower bounds shown by \citet{Kaufman2016complexity}; hence, we call the lower bounds the semiparametric lower bounds.
+Our lower bounds are extensions of distribution-dependent lower bounds shown by \citet{Kaufman2016complexity}.
+We call them the lower bounds under a small-gap.
+We derive the lower bounds for two-armed bandits and bandits with more than three arms separately.